Gdoc/Admin

 This shows that the global expansion of the female labor supply has come with an increase in the average age of women in the labor force.

-In rich countries, there has been a steeper increase in the age of women in the labor force, partly because participation among younger women has actually gone down.
+In many rich countries, there has been a steeper increase in the age of women in the labor force, partly because participation among younger women has actually gone down.

-How does women’s labor force participation look like?
+What does women’s labor force participation look like?

 Types of labor force participation